cloud-elements/devportal/docs/overview/definitions.md

 {{site.data.glossary.hub-full}}

-We normalize our API calls for all endpoints, to enable calls between services e.g. Salesforce to HubSpot.
+We normalize our API calls for all endpoints, to enable calls between services e.g., Salesforce to HubSpot.
 However, with this feature, certain endpoint resources cannot be mapped for each hub.

 * Hubs provide uniform APIs to access any collection of elements or a set of resources.
 * Hubs enable “One-to-Many” access to an entire category of services.